Colorado Legislative Report

 • The state will allocate the additional revenue generated by the reduction in income tax deductions to the healthy school meals for all program.

-If voters reject the ballot issue, income tax deductions will not be reduced.
+If voters reject the ballot issue, income tax deductions will not be reduced, and there will not be any additional revenue to be allocated to the healthy school meals for all program.

-In addition to the income tax changes and potential refunds that may result from voters approving or rejecting the ballot issues described in sections 2 and 3 , the bill also changes the healthy school meals for all program cash fund (fund) and healthy school meals for all programs.
-If voters approve the ballot issue submitted pursuant to section 2 and reject the ballot issue submitted pursuant to section 3 , $1 million is transferred annually from the fund to local school food purchasing programs.
-If voters approve the ballot issue submitted pursuant to section 3 , regardless of whether the voters approve the ballot issue submitted pursuant to section 2 :
+In addition to the income tax changes and potential refunds that may result from voters approving or rejecting the ballot issues described in sections 2 and 3, the act also changes the healthy school meals for all program cash fund (fund) and healthy school meals for all programs.
+If voters approve the ballot issue submitted pursuant to section 2 and reject the ballot issue submitted pursuant to section 3, $1 million is transferred annually from the fund to local school food purchasing programs.
+If voters approve the ballot issue submitted pursuant to section 3, regardless of whether the voters approve the ballot issue submitted pursuant to section 2:

 • The permissible distribution of local food purchasing grants is modified;